Skip to main content

 The Craft Chocolate Advantage

-Drinking chocolate is where craft chocolate really shines over mass-market.
-Because the chocolate is melted into milk, every flavor note is amplified.
-The terroir of a single-origin bar becomes vivid—you taste the origin, the fermentation, the roast, and the maker’s decisions in a way that’s even more apparent than eating the bar solid.
+Drinking chocolate is where craft chocolate shines over mass-market.
+Because the chocolate melts into milk, the flavor gets louder.
+You taste the origin, the fermentation, the roast, and the maker’s decisions more clearly than when you eat the bar solid.

 Try making drinking chocolate with three different single-origin bars side by side.
-The flavor difference will be dramatic—and it’s the best way to train your palate for chocolate tasting.
+The flavor difference will be easy to hear, and it is a good way to train your palate.

 European drinking chocolate traditions